Skip to main content About Shingo Potier de la Morandière — Logic and Senses

 I help executives make decisions they can own.

 Not by telling them what to decide.
-By helping them think with the rigour, honesty, and depth that the decision deserves — and that no one around them can provide.
+By helping them think with the rigour, honesty, and depth that the decision deserves, which no one around them can provide.

 The story